apnadkarni/blt/man/listview.rst

     window should appear relative to the root window; for example, "raised" means the window should appear to protrude.
 The default is "raised".

-  **-selectordered** *boolean*
-    Indicates whether to return the list of selected items in the order they are found in the list or as they were selected.
-This option matters only if **-selectmode** is "multiple".
-If *boolean* is true, then items are returned in the list's order.
-If false, the items will be returned in that they were selected.

   **-selectbackground** *colorName*
     Specifies the default background of list items that are selected.
     *ColorName* may be a color name or the name of a background object